3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w05d04/instructor_notes/css-and-jquery-transition-transform-animate.md

 <br>

+jQuery can be useful for animations because you can pass in a callback function and potentially chain methods together.

 ### `fadeIn()`

 jQuery has some simple animations methods like `fadeIn()` for example.
-Let's try this in Codepen.io (make sure to add jQuery under settings.
+Let's try this in Codepen.io (make sure to include the jQuery library under Settings -> Quick Add).

 1. html: